 Susanna advocates for girls to choose a career in statistics through extensive community outreach and the development of an award-winning video series that explains complex statistical concepts to young audiences.

-Associate Professor Laura Diamond, Biomedical Engineer
+Highly Commended: Associate Professor Laura Diamond,

 Associate Professor Laura Diamond is a pioneer in the development of novel technologies to understand and treat the biomechanical mechanisms that underlie musculoskeletal conditions.
 A world leader in the field of osteoarthritis, Laura is founding Deputy Director of the Australian Centre for Precision Health and Technology.